Frequently asked questions

 It is recommended that travellers arriving by air use ArriveCAN within the 72-hours before their arrival in Canada to expedite entry.

-The Government of Canada has a web page for travellers to determine their entry eligibility.
-Foreign visitors are strongly advised to visit Find out if you can enter Canada for complete information.
+The Government of Canada has a web page to help travellers determine their entry eligibility and requirements.
+Foreign visitors are strongly advised to check Visit Canada for complete information.

 After careful consideration, we settled on September because:

 - Elkwater often still has snow in April.

 - May to July are too close to the summer solstice.